Archives nationales d'outre-mer

-The Archives nationales d'outre-mer in Aix-en-Provence is a branch of the Archives Nationales of France that documents the French colonial empire.
+The Archives nationales d'outre-mer (National Overseas Archives) in Aix-en-Provence is a branch of the Archives Nationales of France that documents the French colonial empire.
 According to one scholar, "half the history of France overseas was represented in the mass of papers" first assembled in Aix in 1966.
 The materials originated in various offices and repositories scattered throughout the colonies.
 The Dépôt des Archives d'Outre-Mer opened in 1966, and its successor, the Centre des Archives d'Outre-Mer, in 1987.
 It was later renamed the "Archives nationales d'outre-mer."
 Its facilities occupy a site near the Université de Provence Aix-Marseille I.